PHIL7004: AI Safety & Security

 Format: 300–500 words.

-Description: For 5 of the 7 instruction weeks (excluding Intro and Presentations), you must submit a short analytic response to one of the required readings for that week.
+Description: For 5 of the 6 instruction weeks, you must submit a short analytic response to one of the required readings for that week.
 These responses must not merely summarize the text; instead, they should either reconstruct a specific argument in logical form or raise a focused philosophical objection to a specific premise.
 These submissions will serve as starting points for seminar discussions.
+For more details, see the Taxonomy of Responses.

 Due: March 23 (First class following the break).